Sitakunda Upazila: Geography and climate

 The Chittagong Coastal Forest Department developed the river bars (char in Bengali) on the bank of the Sonaichhari channel adjacent to the Sitakunda coast into a kilometer-wide coastal mangrove plantation during 1989–90, to reduce the impact of cyclones.
 Although the site was initially unstable, rapid sediment accretion stabilised the soil, providing the coast with some protection.
 The cyclone of 1990 smashed about 25% of a 2 km sea-wall built using two-ton steel-reinforced concrete blocks, some of which were carried up to 100 m inland.
 In contrast, a mangrove plantation just south of the sea-wall sustained damage to less than 1% of its trees, most of which recovered within six months.
 The planted mangrove forest that helped Sitakunda to escape as one of the least damaged areas during the devastating 1991 Bangladesh cyclone is under threat from illegal tree-cutting by ship-breakers in the area.

 Annual average temperature is between 32.5 °C and 13.5 °C, with an annual rainfall of 2687 mm.
 Along with Chittagong and Hathazari, in June 2007 Sitakunda was badly affected by mudslides caused by heavy rainfall combined with the recent practice of hill-cutting.
-The mean annual wind speed recorded in Sitakunda between 1991 and 2001 was 1.8 kn, as measured by the wind monitoring station built as part of a wind energy exploration project jointly run by the Local Government Engineering Department and the Bangladesh Center for Advanced Studies.
+The mean annual wind speed recorded in Sitakunda between 1991 and 2001 was 1.8 kn, as measured by the wind monitoring station built as part of a wind energy exploration project jointly run by the Local Government Engineering Department and the Bangladesh Centre for Advanced Studies.
 A small 300-watt wind turbine, built by the government, provides electricity to fish farms.